Governor’s COVID-19 update

 Unemployment Insurance

-Today, Gov. Beshear announced that the state would continue to expand in-person services to help Kentuckians resolve unemployment insurance claims.
+Yesterday, Gov. Beshear said that the state continues to work to help Kentuckians resolve unemployment insurance claims.

 For more information from the Labor Cabinet at the Kentucky Career Center portal, click here.